Reimagine State Government

 Responsibly Manage the State Budget

-Responsibly manage the State's budget to address the revenue and workload impacts of the COVID-19 pandemic while minimizing the impact on services to Coloradans, and setting the stage for a strong economic recovery.
-Many programs saw reductions in appropriations due to reductions in revenue from the economic recession caused by the global pandemic.
-Through strong leadership and fiscally responsible policies, Colorado has managed this temporary reduction in revenue, and is being strategic about making future investments that will put the State on a good fiscal footing for years to come.
+During the COVID-19 pandemic, the Polis administration responsibly managed the State's budget to address the revenue and workload impacts of the pandemic while minimizing the impact on services to Coloradans and setting the stage for a strong economic recovery.
+Many programs saw reductions in appropriations due to revenue depletion from the economic recession caused by the global pandemic.
+Through strong leadership and fiscally responsible policies, Colorado successfully managed this temporary reduction in revenue.

 Increase Access to Virtual Services